The Slurp

 The evening rise is not just a recreational event.
 It is a metabolic transaction taking place at the surface film, where light, insect drift, water temperature, hunger, and timing briefly meet.

-From the shoreline observation post, the audit identifies witnesses by acoustic signature: distinct breaks on the right flank, continuous residency on the center axis, and low-frequency slurps along the left margin.
+From the pond-edge observation point, the audit identifies witnesses by acoustic signature: distinct breaks across the surface, continuous residency near the center, and low-frequency slurps along the margin.

 The verdict is simple enough: the population is solvent.
 Energy is moving from the surface film into fish.